Argentina’s Struggle for Stability

 How did Argentina’s economy develop?

 Argentina has historically vacillated between periods of economic growth and crisis.
 Between 1860 and 1930, it became an economic powerhouse; in 1913, Argentina was one of the ten wealthiest countries per capita in the world, ahead of France, Germany, and Italy.
-But beginning in the 1930s, Argentina’s economy began to deteriorate rapidly, as unsustainable government spending and an overreliance on commodity exports such as beef and wheat, fueled frequent boom-bust cycles.
+But beginning in the 1930s, Argentina’s economy began to deteriorate rapidly, as unsustainable government spending and an overreliance on commodity exports such as beef and wheat fueled frequent boom-bust cycles.
 The 1970s and 1980s saw stagnating growth, rising debt, falling real incomes, and periods of hyperinflation.
 Some economists call this the “Argentina paradox”—by far the sharpest decline of a formerly rich country in history.

 In the 1990s, the government abandoned its previous state-led development model in favor of a series of market-friendly reforms.
 These opened the economy through trade liberalization, deregulation, and privatization; officials also pegged the Argentine peso to the U.S. dollar in an attempt to stabilize the economy.
-However, a devastating economic crisis followed in 2001 when Argentina could not maintain the peg and was unable to pay $95 billion worth of debt, the largest of nine defaults in its history.
+However, a devastating economic crisis followed in 2001 when Argentina could not maintain the peg and was unable to pay approximately $95 billion worth of debt, the largest of nine defaults in its history.
 A 2005 restructuring only received the support of around two-thirds of Argentina’s bondholders, leading to more than a decade of legal wrangling that blocked Argentina from borrowing from international markets.

 The upheaval of the 2001 depression saw a revival of left-wing politics under Néstor Kirchner.
-A global commodities boom allowed the economy to recover and Argentina to repay its nearly $10 billion debt to the International Monetary Fund.
+A global commodities boom allowed the economy to recover and Argentina to repay its nearly $10 billion debt to the IMF.
 The administration of Cristina Fernández de Kirchner, however, faced criticism for imposing price and export controls, nationalizing Argentina’s largest energy company and the private pension system, and again ballooning the country’s public debt.

 Her successor, Mauricio Macri (2015–19), sought to improve a worsening economic situation by cutting export taxes, lifting currency controls, and negotiating a debt settlement with holdout creditors, allowing Argentina to regain access to international markets.
 The resulting surge in international borrowing supported a brief recovery, but it could not be sustained, and in 2018, a run on the peso forced Macri to sign a $44 billion loan agreement with the IMF, the largest in the bank’s history.
 A return to Peronist policies under Alberto Fernández (2019–23) saw increased taxes to try to plug the budget hole and another restructuring of Argentina’s bonds in 2020.
+Headed into the highly anticipated 2023 election, Argentina saw widening fiscal deficits and a pickup in inflation.

 What are the current economic challenges?